padas-lab-de/ecir26-score-distribution-model/README.md

 ## 🔗 Related Work

 * Reimers & Gurevych (2021): *The Curse of Dense Low-Dimensional Information Retrieval for Large Index Sizes*
-* Fröbe et al. (2025): *Corpus Subsampling: Estimating the Effectiveness of Neural Retrieval Models on Large Corpora*
-* Zhang et al. (2024): *pEBR: A Probabilistic Approach to Embedding-Based Retrieval*